Sunday lunch at Twenty Princes St

 To start, we ordered the Buccleuch Black Pudding and Haggis French Toast (£7.50) and the Beef Carpaccio (£10.50) with a bottle of Borsao Garancha (£19.50) to accompany.
 Delicately sized and delicious, they were just enough to whet our appetite.
 Onto the main event and you have the option of roasts to share (from £60) or, as we chose, individual plates.
 For me, it was the Slow Roasted Beef (£18) and for my dining partner the Shoulder of Lamb (£17).
 Boat-sized Yorkshire puddings were accompanied by honey glazed carrots; broccoli with a parmesan crumb; beef dripping roast potatoes and lashings of home-made gravy.
 As a side we added the Bone Marrow Dauphinoise (£5) which might have seemed like over-kill but honestly, they really weren't.

 With just enough space left for something sweet, we shared a Dark chocolate and basil fondant (£7.50) and Banana Bread and Butter pudding (£7.50).
-Velvety rich and moreish, we both preferred the chocolate and fought right down to the last spoonful.
+Velvety rich and moreish, we fought right down to the last spoonful.

 Available every Sunday from noon, to book Tel: 0131 652 7370 or visit twentyprincesstreet.co.uk, 20 Princes St, Edinburgh EH2 2AN